A Short Story

 Cantrell took a small sip of beer.

-“My whole family had been murdered in front of me, and I had just killed one of the men that had done it.
+“My family had been murdered in front of me, and I killed one of the men that had done it.
 I was afraid some of the posse would return when they heard the loud crack of my rifle, and I knew they’d shoot me just as fast as the rest of my family.
 I removed the gunslingers gun n holster and the cash from his pockets then caught his horse and climbed up into the saddle.
 I took one final look at my family, lying in the blood-soaked dirt and left; my face was soaked in tears even though I didn’t remember cryin’.
 I headed out—west toward the mountains.
 I didn’t know where I was going; I was just riding.

 Seen a lot of country since then, but I’ve never been back to the old homestead.
 Don’t imagine it’s even still there.
 But, that’s where I got the gun.”

 I was still at a loss for words.
 I looked at the holstered gun, the weapon that had killed his mother and possibly the rest of the family.